-Staff are required to seek approval from their manager and relevant Fire Rescue Commissioner, Deputy Fire Rescue Commissioner or Deputy Secretary when issuing Non-Token gifts to staff funded by FRV.
+Employees are required to seek approval from their manager and as relevant the Fire Rescue Commissioner, a Deputy Fire Rescue Commissioner or the Deputy Secretary when issuing non-token gifts to employees funded by FRV.

 In the case of hospitality and catering, employees must seek written pre-approval from their manager and relevant Deputy Fire Rescue Commissioner or Deputy Secretary via the Hospitality and Catering Pre-approval Form.